-In my practice I seek to establish a relationship with my clients, which is private, respectful & non-judgemental, so that each person is able to feel that their experience is understood and valued.
-I use an integrated approach in my counselling to enable exploration of conscious and unconscious behaviours, emotional experiences, and beliefs.
-I value working with the whole person – feelings, mind, body and spirit.
+In our practice we seek to establish a relationship with our clients, which is private, respectful & non-judgemental, so that each person is able to feel that their experience is understood and valued.
+We use an integrated approach in my counselling to enable exploration of conscious and unconscious behaviours, emotional experiences, and beliefs.
+We value working with the whole person – feelings, mind, body and spirit.

-I draw on a range of counselling approaches to facilitate processes of change and personal growth.
+We draw on a range of counselling approaches to facilitate processes of change and personal growth.
 These include evidence based psycho-therapies including Emotion Foccused Therapy (EFT), Cognitive-Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), as well as client centred and spiritual counselling approaches.
-My approach to counselling enables a client to deeply explore the repetitive painful interactions, thoughts and feelings that underlie psychological problems.
+This approach to counselling enables a client to deeply explore the repetitive painful interactions, thoughts and feelings that underlie psychological problems.

 - Difficulties managing one’s emotions